gdjohnson/TK19/concepts/strategic epistemology.md

 There is a moral dimension to strategic ignorance, which is perhaps the dimension most commented-on.
 If you can compartmentalize and deny that you are hurting someone, you can continue doing it.
 (This is how the meat industry works.)

+"Justifiability is the leash on our freedom."
+(Maq 3)

 # Strategic Knowingness

 # Strategic legibility